Position title: Chair and Vilas Distinguished Achievement Professor

-Ford Foundation Post Doctoral Fellow, American Bar Foundation Dissertation Fellow, PhD, Northwestern, MS University of Chicago, MS University of Texas at Dallas, BS/BA Economics/Sociology New Mexico State University
+Ford Foundation Post-Doctoral Fellow, American Bar Foundation Dissertation Fellow, PhD, Northwestern (Sociology), MS University of Chicago (Sociology), MS University of Texas at Dallas (Political Economy), BS/BA (Economics/Sociology) New Mexico State University

-urban social theory, law, food systems, economic development
+Created farm2facts.org as an applied research program for farmers market managers, social theory, organizations, law, food systems, economic development

-Alfonso Morales is originally from New Mexico and his family has farmed and ranched in West Texas for more than 100 years.
+Alfonso Morales is originally from New Mexico and his family has farmed and ranched for more than 100 years.
 He is interested in applying science to support society and to help produce social goods.
-He studies food systems, public marketplaces, and street vendors, supports non-profit organizations, writes these topics as well as about entrepreneurship, law, and regulation, and he does a variety of outreach activities.
+His research interests include social science theory and methods, organizations, food systems, public marketplaces, and street vendors.
+His applied research supports non-profit organizations and he co-created the farm2facts.org toolkit for farmers market managers.

 He has been part of more than $10m of research grant activity with units around campus including the School of Medicine, the College of Ag and Life Sciences, the School of Human Ecology, the Nelson Institute and the College of Letters and Science.